Where are you on the OAB treatment pathway?

 OAB Diagnosis

-A medical professional has confirmed you have OAB with symptoms of urgency, frequency and/or leakage.
+A medical professional has confirmed you have OAB with symptoms of urgency, frequency, and/or leakage.

-Lifestyle and Dietary Adjustments
+Lifestyle and Behavioral Changes

-Over-the-counter treatments: oral medications or transdermal patch
+Over-the-counter products (oral medications or transdermal patch)

 Procedures